gender-equality-community/gec-slacker/README.md

 Take messages from an XSTREAM, and post to slack.

-For the first message of $period (we use 30 minutes for not overloading messages in whatsapp, for instance), create a new slack message.
-For every other message, edit that post and update it.
+For each unique recipient ID, create a new slack channel (if one doesn't exist), post the message to that channel (with a string at the end containing the derived sentiment).

-Maybe the end of a message needs to include the scores/ labels we find; that way we surface what the model derives.
+For new recipients, update a central announce channel.
+For updated messages, simply update a logs channel.